Before You Arrive on Campus…

 COMPASS Learning Community Preference Survey

 Assumption faculty are committed to your personal and professional success from the first time you step on campus as a Hound.
 All students meet one-on-one with a faculty advisor at the June Orientation for 40 minutes.
-To prepare for this meeting, please complete the Advising Questionnaire which is reviewed by your orientation advisor prior to your arrival and your permanent advisor in the fall.
+To prepare for this meeting, please identify your academic interests and goals by completing this questionnaire, which is reviewed by your orientation advisor prior to your arrival and your permanent advisor in the fall.
 The questionnaire takes about 30 minutes to complete and must be done in one sitting.
 Please be sure to complete the survey by June 1.
 Click here to take the survey

 Questions about advising or course selection should be directed to the Office of Undergraduate Studies at (508) 767-7486.